 Following completion of his medical and surgical training, Dr. Ransom returned to California to open a practice focused on aesthetic and reconstructive surgery of the face, nose, and neck, as well as non-surgical rejuvenation of the face.
 Dr. Ransom is an attending surgeon at the California Pacific Medical Center, St. Mary’s Medical Center, and St. Francis Memorial Hospital in San Francisco, as well as Marin General Hospital.
 He is the author of over 30 medical studies and textbook chapters and has given numerous lectures at national meetings (see In the News and Curriculum Vitae).

 Dr. Ransom’s practice includes reconstruction of complex defects of the face and neck resulting from Mohs surgery, cosmetic and functional rhinoplasty (“nose job” surgery or nose reshaping), and all types of surgery for the aging face (facelift, eyelid lift, brow or forehead lift, midface lift, and fat grafting).
 He uses the latest in minimally invasive and endoscopic techniques.
-He also provides non-surgical treatments, including injectable soft tissue fillers (Restalyne®, Juvederm®, Radiesse®, and others), neuromodulators (Botox® Cosmetic and Dysport®), chemical peels, and dermabrasion.
+He also provides non-surgical treatments, including injectable soft tissue fillers (Restalyne®, Juvederm®, Radiesse®, and others), neuromodulators (Botox® Cosmetic and Dysport®), and chemical peels.
 Finally, Dr. Ransom is skilled with the latest in laser treatments – both ablative and non-ablative.

 Community service is a very important part of Dr. Ransom’s practice.
 He performs cleft lip and palate surgery with Healing the Children, a non-profit organization focused on international health (see Mission Work and Philanthropy page).
 He has been on humanitarian missions to Ecuador, Colombia, Mexico, and Thailand.
 In addition, through his work with two American Academy of Facial Plastic and Reconstructive Surgery programs, Face to Face and Faces of Honor, Dr. Ransom is proud to dedicate time and offer pro bono specialty care for treatment of domestic violence victims and wounded soldiers.
 Finally, Dr. Ransom is proficient in Spanish, including medical Spanish, and is happy to accept Spanish-speaking patients.